The Power of Personal Projects

 Don’t even think about where it may lead to, just keep showing up for it a little bit each week.

-And there you have it- a personal project launched and in motion.
-If you find out early on that you’re not as into it as you originally thought you would be, drop it and repeat steps 1-6 over again with another curiosity or interest that has been quietly asking for attention.
+And just like that—you’ve launched a personal project and set it in motion.
+If you realize early on that it’s not as exciting as you thought it would be, no problem.
+Let it go and start again, following your curiosity toward whatever idea has been quietly waiting for your attention.

 Thanks for reading,